rintala/swedish-tea/content/blog/kattis/index.md

 I love learning about programming techniques by reading articles and books, but for me *implementation is everything*.
 It is first once you have implemented the concepts and patterns in real code you truly start understanding them and begin to grasp the WHY behind using them.
 So whether you learn programming in a traditional setting through a university or on your own, the skills of understanding the WHY is fundamental and can be improved through use of Kattis.
 In addition, I have experienced the following upsides with using Kattis:

-- Building your practical experience.
+- Building practical experience.

 - Learning and understanding time complexity.
 - Diving into a new language.
 - Driving you to code, while doing it fast and accurately.
-- Developing your portfolio.
+- Developing a portfolio.